 Welcome to the Centre for Teaching and Learning

-Staff of the Centre for Teaching and Learning work to promote the Aurora College values, mission, and vision, and the strategic goal of academic excellence through consultation and the development and delivery of professional development opportunities for faculty and staff in the following areas:
+The staff of the Centre for Teaching and Learning (CTL) work to promote the Aurora College Values, Mission, and Vision, and the strategic goal of academic excellence through consultation and the development and delivery of professional development opportunities for faculty and staff in the following areas:

 For the 18-month pilot, Aurora College’s CTL staff will consist of five positions: